sniebauer/react-talk/README.md

 There is some configuration required before starting the project.
 Instructions given are for Mac.

+0. For this talk, the text editor of choice is [SublimeText 3](https://www.sublimetext.com/3).
+Please download and install it in advance.
 1. Ensure that [Node, NPM](https://treehouse.github.io/installation-guides/mac/node-mac.html) and the [Facebook Create React App Boilerplate] (https://github.com/facebookincubator/create-react-app) are installed on the computer.
 2. Clone this repository.
 3. After cloning, `cd` into this directory and run `npm i`.